Perspective | Republicans’ criticism of Ketanji Brown Jackson is part of the reason Black women like me left the party

 Biden’s nomination of Jackson to the Supreme Court on Friday, along with his historic choice of Kamala D. Harris as his running mate in 2020, has likely solidified the Black female vote for Democrats for the next century.
 Maybe that’s why Republican senators, the Republican National Committee and many conservative White male pundits are carping about the unfairness of Biden’s commitment to appoint the first Black woman to the court.

 But here’s something Republicans should consider: Every historic first nominated to the Supreme Court has received overwhelming bipartisan support, even when the nominee did not share the judicial philosophy or political party of the senators who voted for them.
-Starting in 1967 when Thurgood Marshall, who was confirmed 69-11 as the first Black associate justice of the court.
-Justice Sandra Day O’Connor was confirmed 99-0 when she became the first female member of the court in 1981.
-The Senate confirmed the first Latina, Justice Sonia Sotomayor, in 2009 by a vote of 68-31.
+Starting in 1967 when Thurgood Marshall, who was confirmed 69 to 11 as the first Black associate justice of the court.
+Justice Sandra Day O’Connor was confirmed 99 to 0 when she became the first female member of the court in 1981.
+The Senate confirmed the first Latina, Justice Sonia Sotomayor, in 2009 by a vote of 68 to 31.

 These shrieks and rants of “affirmative action” about Jackson’s nomination are just raw meat for an aggrieved White base of Americans who see any racial progress as a threat to their own.
 Not only are Jackson’s credentials impeccable, they are in line with most other nominees: Most are Ivy League-educated, many are former law clerks and have experience on the federal bench; Jackson checks all of those boxes.

-If Senate Republicans try to derail Jackson’s nomination they risk going down in history as breaking from precedent in overwhelmingly supporting historic nominees to the Court and raising questions of whether their actions are racially motivated.
+If Senate Republicans try to derail Jackson’s nomination they risk going down in history as breaking from precedent in overwhelmingly supporting historic nominees to the court and raising questions of whether their actions are racially motivated.
 Critics didn’t wait to find out which Black woman Biden would name; they attacked the idea that any Black woman was qualified for the job.

 Take Louisiana Sen. John F. Kennedy, who suggested that Biden’s nominee would not know the difference between a J.CREW catalogue and a law book, or Senate Minority Leader Mitch McConnell of Kentucky, who when asked about diversity on his staff, responded, “I don’t know if any black women work for my office.”
 Let’s not forget Sen. Ted Cruz (Tex.) who argued that Biden’s pledge to nominate a Black woman was offensive to a majority of Americans and perhaps, worst of all was Mississippi Sen. Roger Wicker, who said of the potential black female nominee: “The irony is that the Supreme Court is at the very same time hearing cases about this sort of affirmative racial discrimination while adding someone who is the beneficiary of this sort of quota.”
 Wicker’s comments came during an interview with local radio network SuperTalk Mississippi, referring to the high court’s recent decision to reconsider challenges to race-based affirmative action in college admissions.